New wireless technologies from automakers threaten car owners' rights to get car repairs wherever they choose

-Unless current law is updated, Massachusetts residents will increasingly lose the ability to take their cars to independent repair shops and be forced to pay more at dealerships, the head of the Massachusetts Right to Repair Coalition told members of the North Shore Chamber of Commerce at its Executive Breakfast Forum.
+Unless the current Right to Repair law is updated, Massachusetts residents will increasingly lose the ability to take their cars to independent repair shops and be forced to pay more at dealerships.

-As of this year, more than 90 percent of new cars are now equipped to transmit diagnostic and repair information wirelessly to vehicle manufacturers.
+As of this year, more than 90% of new cars are now equipped to transmit diagnostic and repair information wirelessly to vehicle manufacturers.
 The initiative petition filed is entitled An Initiative Law to Enhance, Update and Protect the 2013 Motor Vehicle Right to Repair Law.

-MA independent repair shops and their Massachusetts Right to Repair Coalition supports HB4122 filed by Representative Paul McMurtry and cosponsored by more than 70 other legislators to update the Commonwealth's Right to Repair law.
+MA independent repair shops and their Massachusetts Right to Repair Coalition support HB4122 filed by Representative Paul McMurtry, and cosponsored by more than 70 other legislators, to update the Commonwealth’s Right to Repair law.

-The legislation would ensure that drivers have access to repair information but it has not advanced on Beacon Hill.
+The legislation would ensure that drivers have access to diagnostic and repair information, but it has not advanced on Beacon Hill.